 His favourite part about the internship was the breadth of work, there was never a dull moment as an intern at EDA, and there’s no hiding in a company EDA’s size.

 He enjoyed being able to develop process design kits and having the chance to travel with work around Europe, to places like Budapest.

 After graduating with a first class degree Henry joined EDA, his sponsor company.
 Starting off as a support engineer he has developed into a fully-fledged applications engineer dedicating himself to the success of customers using tools from EDA.
 Henry has worked at EDA for over five years.

 James Mutumba – UKESF Scholar 2019

-James’ favourite part about working at EDA was gaining the invaluable industry experience with great support from other employees and management.
+His favourite part about working at EDA was gaining the invaluable industry experience with great support from other employees and management.

 After finding out about the scholarship scheme from talks by scholars at his university, James told us he was honoured to give several talks of his own as a scholar to increase awareness for UKESF.

-UKESF was a very important part of James’ professional journey, helping financially with a bursary from the sponsor company, providing opportunities to attend technical workshops as well as the real-world work experience during the internship year.
+UKESF was a very important part of James’ professional journey, helping financially with a bursary from his sponsor company, providing opportunities to attend technical workshops as well as the real-world work experience during the internship year.